 What are the basics of exercise?

 Let’s start with the basics.
-When discussing physical activity, there are 2 types of exercises recommended, aerobic activity and strength training.
+When talking about physical activity, there are 2 types of exercises recommended: aerobic exercise and strength training.

 For most healthy adults, the Centers for Disease Control and Prevention (CDC) recommend the following:

 The key to all exercise is to spread it out throughout the week.
 Also, keep in mind that even small amounts of physical activity can be helpful.
-Being active for short periods throughout the day can have positive health benefits in the long term.
+Being active for short periods throughout the day can have long-term health benefits.

 What are the benefits of exercise during menopause?

-Let’s dive into some menopause-specific symptoms that regular physical activity can help combat.
+Let’s dive into some menopause-specific symptoms that regular physical activity can help.

 Weight management

 A common concern during menopause is weight gain.
-The change in hormone levels as well as the natural effects of aging can lead to an increase in abdominal fat, sometimes known as “menopause belly”, and a decrease in muscle mass.
+The change in hormone levels and the natural effects of aging can lead to an increase in abdominal fat, sometimes called “menopause belly”, and a decrease in muscle mass.
 The primary reason for this is a natural decrease in the size and number of muscle fibers in your body.
-In addition, the muscle tone lost from reduced hormone production is often replaced by fatty tissue deposits.
+In addition, fatty tissue deposits often replace the muscle tone lost from reduced hormone production.

-Less muscle mass can lead to a slower metabolism, which is the rate at which your body burns calories.
+Metabolism is the rate at which your body burns calories.
+Less muscle mass can lead to a slower metabolism.
 Muscles use more energy than fat, so when you have less muscle, you’re burning fewer calories.
-Regular physical activity can help maintain a healthy weight or aid in losing weight by burning calories and aiding in boosting your metabolism.
+Regular exercise can help maintain a healthy weight, or aid in losing weight, by burning calories and helping boost your metabolism.

 Emotional well-being

-Feeling cranky or sad and having trouble concentrating are also a part of going through menopause.
-But being active can help fight moodiness.
+Feeling cranky or sad can also a part of going through menopause.
+But being active can help.
 Exercise stimulates the release of endorphins — hormones in the body that act as natural mood lifters.
 Endorphins can help alleviate stress and improve mental well-being.

 Bone health

 A decrease in bone density is another common challenge as you age.
-Lower bone density can lead to osteoporosis, a condition that puts you at a higher risk of breaking a bone.
+Lower bone density can lead to osteoporosis — putting you at higher risk of breaking a bone.
 Doing weight-bearing exercises like walking, jogging, and weightlifting can help maintain and improve bone density.
-These activities help bones to grow and strengthen by stimulating the bones to produce more bone tissue.
+These activities help stimulate the bones to produce more bone tissue and grow stronger.

 Cardiovascular health

 Heart disease is often a bigger concern after menopause, also due to the decline in estrogen levels.
-Regular physical activity can help improve heart health by lowering blood pressure, reducing LDL cholesterol and increasing HDL cholesterol.
+Regular exercise can help improve heart health by lowering blood pressure, reducing LDL cholesterol, and increasing HDL cholesterol.
 It can help strengthen your heart muscle and improve the heart’s ability to pump blood to your lungs and throughout your body.

 Hot flashes and night sweats

 Research shows that physical activity may help ease your experience with hot flashes and night sweats.
-During menopause, the decline in estrogen can impact your hypothalamus — the part of your brain that helps control your body temperature.
-While the exact reason is not fully understood, exercise can help to control your body temperature by sending signals to the hypothalamus to cool the body down.
-In fact, research has shown that being physically active on a regular basis can help reduce moderate to severe hot flashes.
+During menopause, the decrease in estrogen can affect your hypothalamus.
+This part of your brain helps control body temperature.
+Exercise can help control body temperature by sending signals to the hypothalamus to cool the body down.
+The exact reason isn't fully understood.
+In fact, studies have shown that regular physical activity can help reduce moderate to severe hot flashes.
 A good reason to keep moving.

 Menopause can lead to changes in overall body shape, specifically a change in where fat on your body is located.
 The lower estrogen levels, along with the decline in muscle mass, forces fat to accumulate more in the abdominal area, leading to the infamous "menopause belly”.
 For some, this can affect their self-esteem and body image.